rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- Another mesh `Barrel`
-- Another mesh: `Table`
+- Another mesh `MainFrame` (simplified)
-- Can Mirror/rotate selected meshes
+- Can mirror/rotate selected meshes
 - Can undo/redo meshes
+- Faster copy/paste? (maybe due to size of level)
+- Texture width/height should be a power of 2

 - Work on a humanoid in blender
 - Use mixamo to rig it